-The State University of New York Purchase College will receive sealed bids for project number SU-111919 titled Restoration of Four (4) Stairs at Performing Arts Center until 2:00 p.m. local time on March 25th 2020 at Purchasing and Accounts Payable Office, Campus Center South 3rd floor, Purchase College, 735 Anderson Hill Road, Purchase New York 10577-1402, where such proposals will be publicly opened and read aloud.
+The State University of New York Purchase College will receive sealed bids for project number SU-111919 REBID titled Restoration of Four (4) Stairs at Performing Arts Center until 2:00 p.m. local time on September 9, 2021 at Purchasing and Accounts Payable Office, Campus Center South 3rd floor, Purchase College, 735 Anderson Hill Road, Purchase New York 10577-1402, where such proposals will be publicly opened and read aloud.
+Proposals may be hand delivered or mailed to the above location and must be received by such time.